-Revenue for the three months ended June 30, 2017 was \$1,306.1 million (2016 - \$1,166.4 million) or a \$139.7 million increase over the same period in 2016 primarily related to increases at SaskPower, SaskEnergy and SGI CANADA.
+Revenue for the six months ended September 30, 2017 was \$2,598.9 million (2016 - \$2,417.9 million) or a \$181.0 million increase over the same period in 2016 primarily related to increases at SaskPower, SaskEnergy and SGI CANADA.

-SaskPower revenue increased by \$69.4 million primarily due to a 5.0 per cent system-wide average rate increase which became effective July 1, 2016, as well as an additional system-wide rate increase of 3.5 per cent effective January 1, 2017.
+SaskPower revenue increased by \$99.2 million primarily due to a 5.0 per cent system-wide average rate increase which became effective July 1, 2016, as well as an additional system-wide rate increase of 3.5 per cent effective January 1, 2017.
 Higher sales volumes from growth in demand also contributed to the additional revenue.

-SaskEnergy revenue increased by \$47.6 million primarily due to increased gas marketing activity in response to natural gas price volatility and favourable non-cash market value adjustments on natural gas sales contracts due to a drop in the price of natural gas that favourably impacted gas marketing sales contracts.
+SaskEnergy revenue increased by \$46.9 million primarily due to increased gas marketing activity in response to natural gas price volatility and favourable non-cash market value adjustments on natural gas sales contracts due to a drop in the price of natural gas that favourably impacted gas marketing sales contracts.
+A delivery rate increase of 8.6 per cent effective November 1, 2016 also contributed to the increase.

-SGI CANADA revenue increased by \$19.6 million primarily due to increases in premiums written in Saskatchewan and Alberta.
+SGI CANADA revenue increased by \$39.8 million primarily due to increases in premiums written in Saskatchewan and Alberta.
 Saskatchewan premiums written increased primarily due to the introduction of flood coverage and rate increases in personal and agriculture lines due to inflation.
 Customer growth in personal lines, personal auto and commercial auto contributed to the majority of the increase in Alberta.

-Total Operating Expenses and Net Finance Expense
+Total Operating Expenses and Net Finance Expenses

-Changes in Total Operating Expenses and Net Finance Expense
+Changes in Total Operating Expenses and Net Finance Expenses

-Total operating and net finance expense for the three months ended June 30, 2017 were \$1,240.1 million (2016 - \$1,023.0 million) or a \$217.1 million increase from the same period in 2016 primarily related to increases at SaskPower, SaskEnergy and SGI CANADA.
+Total operating and net finance expenses for the six months ended September 30, 2017 were \$2,495.3 million (2016 - \$2,256.2 million) or a \$239.1 million increase from the same period in 2016 primarily related to increases at SaskPower, SaskEnergy and SGI CANADA.

-Total operating and net finance expense increased at SaskPower by \$53.0 million primarily due to non-cash market value adjustments on natural gas derivative contracts and sinking funds that were favourable in the same period of 2016 being recorded through other comprehensive income rather than net earnings due to the adoption of IFRS 9.
-Expenses were further increased by unfavourable non-cash market value adjustments on natural gas held in storage.
+Total operating and net finance expenses increased at SaskPower by \$79.7 million primarily due to non-cash market value adjustments on natural gas derivative contracts and sinking funds that are recorded through other comprehensive income rather than net earnings due to the adoption of IFRS 9 on April 1, 2017.
+These non-cash market value adjustments were favourable in the same period of 2016.
+Expenses were further increased by higher depreciation and amortization as a result of ongoing capital expenditures and a \$29.6 million expense due to the deferral of the Tazi Twé Hydroelectric Project until there is a viable business case for the project.

-Total operating and net finance expense increased at SaskEnergy by \$107.7 million primarily due to increased gas marketing activity in response to natural gas price volatility and unfavourable non-cash market value adjustments on natural gas purchase contracts compared to the prior period.
+Total operating and net finance expenses increased at SaskEnergy by \$111.1 million primarily due to increased gas marketing activity in response to natural gas price volatility and unfavourable non-cash market value adjustments on natural gas purchase contracts compared to the prior period.

-Total operating and net finance expense increased at SGI CANADA by \$45.8 million primarily due to increased storm claims in Saskatchewan as well as higher commissions and premium taxes due to premium growth.
+Total operating and net finance expenses increased at SGI CANADA by \$49.6 million primarily due to increased personal auto, commercial auto, and storm claims in Saskatchewan as well as increased wildfire claims in British Columbia.
+Also contributing to the increase is higher commissions and premium taxes due to premium growth.